Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Metabolism.md

 - Free energy is the portion of a system’s energy that can perform work when temperature and pressure are uniform throughout the system, as in a living cell.
                                                ∆G = ∆H - T∆S

+∆H= Change in system's Enthalpy
+∆S= Change in the systems's Entropy